SapphireSlate/ingredient-recipe-calculator/ingredient-recipe-calculator/README.md

 ## Development Notes

-- The v2 branch is the main development branch
+- `main` branch is the stable, production-ready branch
+- `v2` branch contains experimental features and ongoing development (not recommended for production use)
-- The experimental features branch has been deprecated and archived
+- The original experimental features branch has been deprecated and archived
 - Uses TailwindCSS for styling
 - React 18 with modern hooks and patterns

+## Branch Structure

+- `main`: Stable production branch
+  - Contains the stable, tested version of the application
+  - Used for GitHub Pages deployment
+  - Recommended for production use

+- `v2`: Experimental development branch
+  - Contains new features under development
+  - May have unstable changes
+  - For testing and development purposes only

 ## Contributing